toerb/puppet-puppet/README.md

 * `certname` - Node’s certificate name, and the name it uses when requesting catalogs;
 defaults to the fully qualified domain name if not set.
 Default: `undef`.

+* `configtimeout` - Period of time (30s, 30m, 1h, ..) a client is waiting for config from master before considering a failure; defaults to 2m.
+Default: `undef`.

 ### puppet::facter
 This class installs facter.